-Our Community Foundation funds many efforts in the major counties we serve to address the dual challenges of suicide and substance use among youth, to include:
+Our Community Foundation funds many efforts across the counties we serve to help address the dual challenges of substance abuse and suicide among youth.
+Prevention efforts include:

 Social Worlds and Youth Well Being